ObywatelTB/GraphedGoal/README.md

 The following environment variables are needed:
 - OPENAI_API_KEY - Your OpenAI API key
+- OPENAI_MODEL - The OpenAI model to use (default: o3-mini)
 - FIREBASE_SERVICE_ACCOUNT_KEY - Path to your Firebase service account key JSON file
 - BACKEND_HOST - Host for the backend server (default: 0.0.0.0)
 - BACKEND_PORT - Port for the backend server (default: 8000)